tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 mutually authenticated (client and server) functionality.
 At the completion of the handshake, each side outputs its view of the following values:

-- A set of "session keys" (the various secrets derived from the master secret) from which can be derived a set of working keys.
+- A set of "session keys" (the various secrets derived from the main secret) from which can be derived a set of working keys.
 - A set of cryptographic parameters (algorithms, etc.).
 - The identities of the communicating parties.